jurihock/stftPitchShiftPlugin/MANUAL.md

 ## Parameters

-Currently, the following customizations are available, which can be adjusted at runtime:
+Currently, following customizations are available and can be adjusted at runtime[^1]:

 <img src="assets/screenshot.png" width="500">